 We adopted and obtained stockholder approval at the special meeting of the stockholders on October 19, 2021 of the 2021 Plan.
-We initially reserved 9,952,329 shares of our Class A common stock for issuance pursuant to awards under the 2021 Plan.
-The total number of shares of our Class A common stock available for issuance under the 2021 Plan will be increased on the first day of each fiscal year following the date on which the 2021 Plan was adopted in an amount equal to the least of (i) three percent (3%) of the outstanding shares of Class A common stock as determined by the Committee (as defined and designated under the 2021 Plan) in its discretion.
+We initially reserved 19,952,329 shares of our Class A common stock for issuance pursuant to awards under the 2021 Plan.
+The total number of shares of our Class A common stock available for issuance under the 2021 Plan will be increased on the first day of each fiscal year following the date on which the 2021 Plan was adopted in an amount equal to the least of (i) three percent (3%) of the outstanding shares of Class A common stock on the last day of the immediately preceding fiscal year, (ii) 9,976,164 shares of Class A common stock and (iii) such number of shares of Class A common stock as determined by the Committee (as defined and designated under the 2021 Plan) in its discretion.
 Pursuant to these automatic increase provisions, the number of shares of our Class A common stock reserved for issuance pursuant to awards under the 2021 Plan increased to 24,699,345 shares at January 1, 2022.
 Any employee, director or consultant of the Company or any of its subsidiaries or affiliates is eligible to receive an award under the 2021 Plan, to the extent that an offer of such award is permitted by applicable law, stock market or exchange rules, and regulations or accounting or tax rules and regulations.
-The 2021 Plan provides for the grant of stock options), stock appreciation rights, restricted stock, RSUs, PSUs, other share-based awards, or any combination thereof.
+The 2021 Plan provides for the grant of stock options (including incentive stock options and non-qualified stock options), stock appreciation rights, restricted stock, RSUs, PSUs, other share-based awards, or any combination thereof.
 Each award will be set forth in a separate grant notice or agreement and will indicate the type and terms and conditions of the award.